Cinema therapy: Evocative Cinema Therapy

+Cathartic Cinema

 Overview

-Cinema therapy is the use of cinema or movies to manage medical, mental health, and life management.
-It has been used as a form of self-help and to aid in inmate rehabilitation.
-Cinema therapy has been said by its proponents to change individual's thoughts, feelings and ability to manage life events.
+Cinema therapy has been said by its proponents to change an individual's thoughts, feelings and ability to manage life events, and can be primarily separated in two approaches: evocative and cathartic.
+Film is an art form that uses storytelling foundations to create a visually appealing piece that captures the eye of their audience.
+Audience members are invested in the characters, their stories, and other elements of the film, all while subconsciously grabbing other smaller aspects like lessons and the reasonings for the characters' journeys.
 Movies are used in some prisons to help individuals understand what led them to commit and be convicted of crimes.

 After viewing the movie, it is recommended to assess one's reaction to the movie, such as: What did you like or not like about the movie?
 Who did you find to be attractive and unattractive characters?
 Was there someone in the film that you'd like to be more like?

-Like art, music and dance therapy, cinema therapy is supplemental means of therapy to be used within traditional therapy, according to Dr. Bruce Skalarew, a psychoanalyst and psychiatrist.
+Like art, music and dance therapy, cinema therapy is a supplemental means of therapy to be used within traditional therapy, according to Dr. Bruce Skalarew, a psychoanalyst and psychiatrist.
 He is also co-chair of the Forum for Psychoanalytic Study of Film.

-Cinematherapy (one word) as a form of self-help for women using a variety of movies was popularized by the humorous series by Nancy Peske and Beverly West.
-Cinematherapy inspired a wraparound television show of the same name on Romance Classics (later Women's Entertainment).
+Cinema therapy as a form of self-help for women using a variety of movies was popularized by the humorous series by Nancy Peske and Beverly West.
+Cinema therapy inspired a wraparound television show of the same name on Romance Classics (later Women's Entertainment).